Kaustbh/Mlops-ZoomCamp-Project1/README.md

 	@echo "docker stop $(docker ps -a -q)"
 ```
 Then you have to change directory to the deployment folder.
 By running **docker run -it --rm -p 5010:5010 crag-age-prediction-service:v1** the docker container is started.
 The web service is listening at http://0.0.0.0:5010.
-Open a new terminal (in the web-service folder) and run **python test.py**.
+Open a new terminal (in the deployment folder) and run ```python test.py```.
 This triggers a request to get a prediction for one specific example.
 This triggers one request and outputs the result of the prediction to the terminal.

 ## 7. Testing